digital-land/technical-documentation/docs/data-operations-manual/Reference/Performance-db-tables-construction.md

 ### 2. Table: [endpoint_dataset_resource_summary](https://datasette.planning.data.gov.uk/performance/endpoint_dataset_resource_summary)

 **Purpose**: To summarize resources associated with endpoints, including mapping and non-mapping fields.
+Mapping fields represent those that require conversion to align with the internal system's accepted field names (e.g., converting ID to reference), while non-mapping fields already match the required names and can be accepted directly without modification.

 **Base Tables**:
-    - `provision`: Contains information about organizations, cohorts, and datasets sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
+    - `provision`: Contains information about datasets provisioned for a particular Organisation which include organisations, cohorts, and datasets sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `reporting_historic_endpoints`: To store historical data on endpoints sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `column_field`: This is a mapping table that connects specific columns from an endpoint to their corresponding fields sourced according to the dataset's specification e.g UID -> reference,  sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).